 Workers' compensation insurance covers you for an employee's on-the-job injuries.
 Businesses with employees are required by various state laws to carry some type of workers' compensation insurance.
 In most cases, workers' compensation laws prohibit the employee from bringing a negligence lawsuit against an employer for work-related injuries.

 Now that you've reviewed the different types of business insurance policies, you'll want to seek out legal guidance to decide what is right for your organization.
 An experienced legal professional will be able to help you best protect your business without breaking the bank on unecessary coverage.
-Speak to a business and commercial law attorney in your area today to learn more.
+Speak to a small business attorney in your area today to learn more.
 You start with a free attorney match today at no obligation.